divinity666/ruby-grafana-reporter/README.md

   * single values to be integrated in text, based on grafana panel queries or custom database queries
 * Multi purpose use of the reporter
-  * webservice to be called directly from grafana - it also runs without further dependencies in the standard asciidoctor docker container!
+  * webservice to be called directly from grafana
   * standalone command line tool, e.g. to be automated with cron or bash scrips
+  * seemlessly runs from asciidocotor docker container without further dependencies
 * Comes with a complete configuration wizard, including functionality to build a demo report on top of the configured grafana host
 * Supports all SQL based datasources, as well as graphite and prometheus